zahrakhalilzadeh/LA558_Zahra_Khalilzadeh/assignment3/assignment3.md

 # This is my Assignment 3 file.
 ## A plot using variable(s) of choice from TidyCensus
-For the following map we first calculated the percentage of each race(normalizing data) in counties of Arizona and then ploted the Native Race Percentage by County in Arizona.
+For the following map we used American Community Survey (ACS) Data.
+We first calculated the percentage of each race(normalizing data) in counties of Arizona and then ploted the Native Race Percentage by County in Arizona.

 ![This is a map I made](NativeRacePercentagebyCountyinArizona.jpeg)